A. W. F. Edwards

+Education and career

-Anthony William Fairbank Edwards, FRS (born 1935) is a British statistician, geneticist and evolutionary biologist.
-He is the son of the surgeon Harold C. Edwards, and brother of medical geneticist John H. Edwards.
-He has sometimes been called "Fisher's Edwards" to distinguish him from his brother, because he was mentored by Ronald Fisher.
-Edwards has always had a high regard for Fisher's scientific contributions and has written extensively on them.
+Edwards was educated at Uppingham School and Trinity Hall, Cambridge, where he read the natural sciences tripos (specialising in genetics) and graduated with a BA in 1957 and a PhD in 1961.
+While at Cambridge, Edwards was mentored by the geneticist and polymath Ronald Fisher.
+He has since maintained a high regard for Fisher's scientific contributions and has written extensively on them.
 To mark the Fisher centenary in 1990, Edwards proposed a commemorative Sir Ronald Fisher window be installed in the Dining Hall of Gonville & Caius College.
 When the window was removed in 2020, he vigorously opposed the move.

-Career and research
+After one postdoctoral research year at Cambridge, he was invited by Luigi Luca Cavalli-Sforza to the University of Pavia, where, in 1961–1964, they initiated the statistical approach to the construction of evolutionary trees from genetical data, using the first modern computers.
+A year at Stanford University was followed by three years as a senior lecturer in Statistics at the University of Aberdeen, supervised by D. J. Finney, and then two years as a Bye-Fellow in Science at Gonville and Caius College, during which he wrote his book Likelihood (1972).
+The remainder of his career was spent at Cambridge, ultimately as Professor of Biometry, during which he has published widely, including books on Venn diagrams, mathematical genetics, and Pascal's triangle.
+Edwards is currently a Life Fellow of Gonville and Caius.

+Research

-Edwards is a Life Fellow of Gonville and Caius College, Cambridge and retired Professor of Biometry at the University of Cambridge, and holds both the ScD and LittD degrees.
-He has written several books and numerous scientific papers.
-With Luigi Luca Cavalli-Sforza, he carried out pioneering work on quantitative methods of phylogenetic analysis, and he has strongly advocated Fisher's concept of likelihood as the proper basis for statistical and scientific inference.
+Edwards has strongly advocated Fisher's concept of likelihood as the proper basis for statistical and scientific inference.
 He has also written extensively on the history of genetics and statistics, including an analysis of whether Gregor Mendel's results were "too good" to be unmanipulated, and also on purely mathematical subjects, such as Venn diagrams.

-After one postdoctoral research year he was invited by Luigi Luca Cavalli-Sforza to the University of Pavia, where, in 1961–1964, they initiated the statistical approach to the construction of evolutionary trees from genetical data, using the first modern computers.
-A year at Stanford University was followed by three years as a senior lecturer in Statistics at the University of Aberdeen supervised by D. J. Finney and then two years as a Bye-Fellow in Science at Gonville and Caius College, Cambridge, during which he wrote his book Likelihood.

-The remainder of Edwards's career has been spent at Cambridge, ultimately as Professor of Biometry, during which he has published widely, including books on Venn diagrams, mathematical genetics, and Pascal's triangle.
 In a 2003 paper, Edwards criticised Richard Lewontin's argument in a 1972 paper that race is an invalid taxonomic construct, terming it Lewontin's fallacy.